Police-Data-Accessibility-Project/data-source-identification/README.md

 - Checks the hostnames against those of the agencies in the database

 ## How to use
+1. Create an .env file in this directory with these contents, or set the environment variable another way: `VUE_APP_PDAP_API_KEY=KeyGoesHere`
-1. If running from the command line, create a file containing a list of urls to be identified, or modify the existing `urls.csv` file.
+2. Create a file in this directory containing a list of urls to be identified, or modify the existing `urls.csv` file.
 This requires one URL per line with at least a `url` column.
-2. Run `python3 identification_pipeline.py urls.csv`
+3. Run `python3 identification_pipeline.py urls.csv`
-3. Results will be written in the same directory as results.csv
+4. Results will be written in the same directory as results.csv
-4. If importing "identification_pipeline_main" function, it expects a dataframe as an argument and returns a resulting dataframe
+5. If importing "identification_pipeline_main" function, it expects a dataframe as an argument and returns a resulting dataframe

 # Contributing